Compare Rates and Save on Life Insurance

 Minor Beneficiary

 Sometimes, the policyholder wants the money to go to a child under 18.
-In this case, a trust or guardian will usually manage the funds until the child is old enough.
+Life insurance left to a minor typically need a trust or a guardian to manage the funds until the child is old enough.

 Charitable Beneficiary